 Explanation: Javelle water also Javel water is an aqueous solution of potassium or sodium hypochlorite, used as a disinfectant and bleaching agent.

 Q.32.
 In an electrochemical cell, the electrons flow from

 (d) cathode to anode.

-Explanation: The electrons liberated at anode during oxidation move toward cathode where they are used up.
+Explanation: The electrons liberated at the anode during oxidation move toward the cathode, where they are used up.

 Q.33.
 When milk is churned, the cream from it gets separated due to

 (b) Frictional force

 (c) Gravitational force

 Explanation: An object travelling in a circle behaves as if it is experiencing an outward force.
 This force is known as centrifugal force.
 The force of spin causes the cream to get separated from the milk.